fox-one/4swap-sdk-go/docs/en/getting-started.md

 ```

-## place a real order programmatically
+## Place an order programmatically

-If you have enough crypto in the bot's wallet, you can let the bot place an order.
+If you want the bot to place an order, send a multisig transaction from the bot.

-A multisig transaction should be create and send to the kenerl nodes.
+This is a common scene for arbitrage bot.
+Please make sure the bot have enough crypto in the bot's wallet.

-We need to use [mixin-sdk-go](https://github.com/fox-one/mixin-sdk-go) client to send the transaction.
+We need to use [mixin-sdk-go](https://github.com/fox-one/mixin-sdk-go) client to create and send the transaction to the kenerl nodes.

 ```golang
     // send a transaction to a multi-sign address which specified by `OpponentMultisig`